 Wilder.
 My married friends Josh and Ivy Elrod opened this amazing design store in Germantown.
 I’ve found such cool furniture and decor for our apartment, and look to them for my perpetual incense fix.
 They’re super friendly and have some of the best taste in town.

 Elizabeth Suzann’s studio in Berry Hill.
 She’s a Nashville designer making waves in the fashion industry.
-Make an appointment at her showroom to shop in person (sounds intimidating, but the team is some of the sweetest people you’ll ever meet) and take in all the beauty.
-(How lovely is this dress?)
+Make an appointment at her showroom to shop in person (sounds intimidating, but the team has some of the sweetest people you’ll ever meet) and take in all the beauty.

 Grimey’s in Melrose.
 Named one of the “Top Record Stores in America” by Rolling Stone, this local music spot is a true Nashville gem.
 Flip through old vinyl albums to find a souvenir to take home.

 Gas Lamp Antiques, Pre To Post Modern or the Downtown Antique Mall are great antiques shops if you’re looking for vintage pieces or just want to be inspired.
 Most of these places are willing to bargain with you on the prices, so haggle away!